 Delivery of Business Value

-If you chase “technology” for disruption and value and ignore the core BUSINESS VALUE drivers of your own business you will very quickly find yourself with a lot of shiny ideas and not much value (or revenue, or earnings, or customers).
+If you chase “technology” for disruption and value and ignore the core BUSINESS VALUE drivers of your own business you will quickly find yourself with a lot of shiny ideas and not much value (or revenue, or earnings, or customers).

 Delivering Flawless Execution in Innovation